More Threads! Simpler and faster threading.

 please_stopsignal, and are dead, before stopping themselves.
 This responsibility is baked into the thread spawning process, so you need not deal with it unless you want.

-- Uses Signals to simplify logical dependencies among multiple threads, events, and timeouts.
+- Uses Signals (much like Events) to simplify logical dependencies among multiple threads, events, and timeouts.

 - Logging and Profiling is Integrated - Logging and exception handling is seamlessly integrated: This means logs are centrally handled, and thread safe.
 Parent threads have access to uncaught child thread exceptions, and the cProfiler properly aggregates results from the multiple threads.